• [email protected]

 What one can expect in the Manaslu Circuit Trek Program

-The entire itienary is designed to make sure you are hiking at a nominal pace and enjoying the beauty of himalayas comfortably.
-Wtih customize program one will be able to acclamatize in the mountain and explore couple of popular destinations.
-Those includes: Birendra Lake, Manaslu Bese Camp, Pungyen Gompa, Tibet Border.
+The entire itinerary is designed to make sure you are hiking at a nominal pace and enjoying the beauty of the himalayas comfortably.
+With a customized program, one will be able to acclamatize to the mountain and explore a couple of popular destinations.
+Those include: Birendra Lake, Manaslu Bese Camp, Pungyen Gompa, and the Tibet Border.

-Following the short version of Manaslu Circuit Trek does'nt allow one to explore the off-trail hidden gems of Manaslu Circuit Trek.
-Thus, to make sure one is beyond every possible look-out of the Manasluregion, this 14-Days Manaslu Circuit Trek will take one to explore the must to visit places.
+Following the short version of the Manaslu Circuit Trek doesn't allow one to explore the off-trail hidden gems of the Manaslu Circuit Trek.
+Thus, to make sure one is beyond every possible lookout of the Manaslu region, this 14-day Manaslu Circuit Trek will take one to explore the must-visit places.

-The 14-Days Manslu Circuit Trek further allows one to acclamatize in the mountain.
-Here, 2-Days are used as an acclamatization day and on this day one will hike to the popular destination to explore whih are at the higher altitude.
-This reduce the risk factor of altitude sickenss throughout the trek.
+The 14-Day Manaslu Circuit Trek further allows one to acclamatize to the mountain.
+Here, 2 days are used as an acclimatization day, and on this day, one will hike to a popular destination to explore, which is at a higher altitude.
+This reduces the risk of altitude sickness throughout the trek.

-Further, the 14-Days Manaslu Circuit Trek is a full board packaes that incluses all the meals during the trek, accommodation in the city and on the mountains and also the transportation.
-This is a fully guided trek by a professional english speaking local guide who will explaing you about the diverse heritage, culture and tradition of the people living in the Manaslu Region.
+Further, the 14-Day Manaslu Circuit Trek is a full board package that includes all the meals during the trek, accommodation in the city and on the mountains, and also transportation.
+This is a fully guided trek by a professional English-speaking local guide who will explain to you the diverse heritage, culture, and tradition of the people living in the Manaslu Region.

 Manaslu Circuit Trek Day-to-Day Altitude Profile Guide with Altitude

-The overall, success of the Manaslu Circuit Trek is mainly determined by the altitude gain while trekking.
-So, the right ascend of the altitude will always benefit first-time trekkers to make a successful ascend of the entire Circuit of the Manaslu Trek.
+The overall success of the Manaslu Circuit Trek is mainly determined by the altitude gain while trekking.
+So, the right ascent of the altitude will always benefit first-time trekkers to make a successful ascent of the entire Circuit of the Manaslu Trek.

 Day 1: Kathmandu - Maccha Khola 930 meters (3,051 feet)